School Coordinators & Students

-- School Walk for Diabetes may be held any time during the school year, as an all school event or as part of regularly scheduled P.E. classroom activities.
+- School Walk for Diabetes can be held any time during the school year, as part of an all school assembly or as part of a regularly scheduled P.E. classroom activity.

-- The event may take place indoors or outdoors, depending on the time of the year, and may be any distance or length of time that the school determines.
+- The event may take place indoors or outdoors and may be any distance or length of time that the school determines.

-- There are two special times in each school year that present a perfect backdrop for a School Walk event: American Diabetes Month (November of each year), or the fourth Tuesday in March, which is Diabetes Alert Day.
-During both of these periods there will be heightened awareness about diabetes because of significant activity in the media around the country.
+- There are two special times at the American Diabetes Association which are great opportunities to align your School Walk event.
+First, in November during American Diabetes Month and Diabetes Alert Day, on the fourth Tuesday in March.
+During both of these times there will be heightened awareness about diabetes because of significant activity in the national media around the country.

 Can we honor a student or teacher with diabetes?

+YES!
 We encourage individuals with diabetes or those personally impacted by diabetes to serve as School Walk for Diabetes ambassadors.
 Their personal experience and enthusiasm help to engage the rest of the school community in the event.
 If you want a student to be your school’s ambassador, please be sure to have permission first.

 Did You Know...

 - Almost 30 million Americans live with diabetes